 4. Open-Knee-Chest

 Tired but want to work with your body to continue the labor process?
-The open-knee-chest position is a great one.
-This is part of the Miles Circuit that I highly recommend.
+The open-knee-chest position is great.
+This position is part of the Miles Circuit, which many birth professionals use to encourage optimal fetal positioning during labor.

 5. Sit in the Tub or Stand in the Shower